 Maple Cupcakes

-- Preheat the oven to 350°F. Line a 12 cup muffin tin with liners.
+- Preheat the oven to 350°F. Line a 12 cup muffin tin with muffin liners.

 - Add in vanilla, maple extract, maple syrup, and sour cream.
 Mix until combined.
-Add in egg and egg yolk one at a time.
-Mix on low.
+Add in the eggs.
+Mix on medium until smooth.¼ cup Real maple syrup, 1 teaspoon Pure vanilla extract, ½ teaspoon Maple extract, 2 Large eggs, ¼ cup Sour cream

 - Add in ⅓ of the dry ingredients and half of the buttermilk.
 Mix until just combined.
 Add another ⅓ of the dry ingredients and the rest of the buttermilk.
-Finish with the rest of the dry ingredients.
+Finish with the rest of the dry ingredients.½ cup Buttermilk

 - Bake for 15-17 minutes.
 The cupcakes are done baking when a toothpick inserted comes out clean.
 Let the cupcakes sit in the tin for 10 minutes before transferring to a cooling rack.
 Allow the cupcakes to cool completely before decorating.